EatMoreChicken/CentOS/CentOS.md

 If you successfully logged in, Congragulations!
 You have installed CentOS.
 If you couldn't login, try login in with `localhost login: root` and `Password: (The root password you set)`.
 Once you login with root, **BE SURE YOU CREATE A NEW USER**.
 If that didn't work, try reinstalling CentOS from the beginning.

+## Setting up CentOS

+Do `ip a` and take note of your network adapter.
+It should be something along the lines of `enp0s3` for Virtual Box vms and `ens33` for
+VMWare vms.

+Type `su root` to obtain root

+And now `vi /etc/sysconfig/network-scripts/ifcfg-enp0s3`.
+(If you are using a VMWare vm, use `vi /etc/sysconfig/network-scripts/ifcfg-ens33`)

+To edit text in `vi`, you must click `i` to enter "insert mode" and once you are done editing, click `ESC` to exit insert mode, now click `SHIFT` and `:` at the same time and enter `wq`. `wq` means write to the file and quit the file.
+The same cam be done by doing `x` instead of `wq`.
+Refer to [this website](https://www.cs.colostate.edu/helpdocs/vi.html) to learn more about vi.

+Change `BOOTROTO=dhcp` to `BOOTROTO=static`

+Add these lines to the end of the document